 - Ensuring you understand the work covered in class and in your notes.

-- Recording notes accurately in a way that suits your learning style.
-Try to use your own words - if you can't it probably means you don't understand the work.
+- Recording notes accurately in a way that you will understand as you are taking the notes will help you to remember when you revise them.
+Try to use your own words - if you can't, it probably means you don't understand the work.

 - Memorising: you need to learn the work 'off by heart'.
 This is a skill that needs practice - the more you do it, the easier it becomes.